-"'Monsieur,'" he began, then looked in great confusion at Mr Jordan.
+" "Monsieur," he began; then he looked in great confusion at Mr. Jordan.
+"It's the-it's the-..."

-"It's the-it's the- ."
+He wanted to say "handwriting", but his wits would no longer work even sufficiently to supply him with the word.
+Feeling an utter fool, and hating Mr. Jordan, he turned desperately to the paper again.

-He wanted to say 'handwriting', but his wits would no longer work even sufficiently to supply him with the word.
-Feeling an utter fool, and hating Mr Jordan, he turned desperately to the paper again.
+"'Sir,-Please send me'-er-er-I can't tell the-er-'two pairs-gris fil bas-grey thread stockings'-er-er-'sans without'-er-I can't tell the words-er-'doigts-fingers' er-I can't tell the-..."

-"'Sir-Please send me'-er-I can't tell the- -er-'two pairs-gris fil bas-grey thread stockings-er-er-sans without-' er I can't tell the words-er-'doigts-fingers'-er-I can't tell the- -" He wanted to say handwriting, but the word still refused to come.
-Seeing him stuck, Mr Jordan snatched the paper from him.
+He wanted to say "handwriting", but the word still refused to come.
+Seeing him stuck, Mr. Jordan snatched the paper from him.

-"'Please send by return two pairs grey thread stockings without toes-""
+"'Please send by return two pairs grey thread stockings without toes.'"

-"Well," flashed Paul, "'doigts' mean fingers-as well-as a rule-"
+"Well," flashed Paul, "'doigts' means 'fingers'-as well-as a rule--"

 The little man looked at him.
-He did not know whether 'doigts' meant 'fingers', he knew that for all his purposes, it meant 'toes.'
+He did not know whether "doigts" meant "fingers"; he knew that for all his purposes it meant "toes".